Section III: Academic Standards

-For large classes (40 or more students) and all first-year classes:
+- b.
+For large classes (50 or more students) and all first-year classes:

 - The median shall be 3.3.

-- For smaller-sized classes (10-39 students) other than first-year classes (see 3-1(1)(b)), the median grade shall not exceed 3.5.
-In special circumstances, the faculty member grading the course may exceed the median with the approval of the Senior Associate Dean (e.g., when the incoming cumulative GPA of the class is significantly above the median).
+- For smaller-sized classes (10-49 students) other than first-year classes (see 3-1(1)(b)), the median for the class shall not exceed 3.5.
+In special circumstances, the faculty member grading the course may exceed this median with the approval of the Dean's Office.
 It is expected that for classes in which the grading is based upon an exam, the median would ordinarily approach the typical median defined above for larger classes.

-- Compliance: Grades that do not comply with Rule 3-1(1)(b) and (c) will not be recorded or released by the Law School.
-The Senior Associate Dean is directed to return the grades to the faculty member for recalculation until those grades comply with the applicable portions of the rules.
+- Compliance: Grades that do not comply with Rule 3-1(1)(a), (b), or (c) will not be recorded or released by the Law School.
+The Dean's Office will return the grades to the faculty member for recalculation until those grades comply with the applicable portions of the rules.
 Grades that do not conform are deemed not to have been reported by the faculty member for the purposes of Rule 3-19 (Reporting and Announcing Grades) and Policy 3-2 (administrative policy on Reporting and Announcing Grades).

 - courses so designated by Faculty action,